Leonor Fini: Career

-In the 1970s, she wrote three novels, Rogomelec, Moumour, Contes pour enfants velu and Oneiropompe.
+Fini's work often included sphinxes, werewolves, and witches.
+Most of the characters in her art were female or androgynous.

+She painted portraits of Jean Genet, Anna Magnani, Jacques Audiberti, Alida Valli, Jean Schlumberger and Suzanne Flon as well as many other celebrities and wealthy visitors to Paris.
 Her friends included Jean Cocteau, Giorgio de Chirico, and Alberto Moravia, Fabrizio Clerici and most of the other artists and writers inhabiting or visiting Paris.

-She illustrated many works by the great authors and poets, including Edgar Allan Poe, Charles Baudelaire and Shakespeare, as well as texts by new writers.
-Leonor Fini provided illustrations to books by Lise Deharme, the first being Le Poids d’un oiseau in 1955 and Oh!
+Fini illustrated about 50 books, including Satyricon and works by Jean Genet and Charles Baudelaire.
+She illustrated many works of classic authors and poets, including Edgar Allan Poe, Charles Baudelaire and Shakespeare, as well as texts by new writers.
+Leonor Fini illustrated books by Lise Deharme, including Le Poids d’un oiseau in 1955 and Oh!
 Violette ou la Politesse des Végétaux in 1969.
 She was very generous with her illustrations and donated many drawings to writers to help them get published.
 She is, perhaps, best known for her graphic illustrations for the sexually explicit Histoire d'O.

-In 2009, Italy dedicated a large exhibition to Fini's work and circle in Trieste.
-A section of the exhibition was dedicated to her artist friends such as Fabrizio Clerici, Stanislao Lepri, Pavel Tchelitchew, Jan Lebenstein, Michèle Henricot, Dorothea Tanning; a painting by Eros Renzetti, a friend of recent years, concludes this section of the Leonor Fini l'italienne de Paris.

 Personal life

-Fini was openly bisexual and had a polyamorous relationship.
+Fini was openly bisexual and lived in a long-term polyamorous relationship.
 She told Whitney Chadwick in 1982: "I am a woman, therefore I have had the 'feminine experience', but I am not a lesbian".
 She also said: "Marriage never appealed to me, I've never lived with one person.
 Since I was 18, I've always preferred to live in a sort of community – a big house with my atelier and cats and friends, one with a man who was rather a lover and another who was rather a friend.
 And it has always worked."